The Important Difference Between Patisserie And Boulangerie

 Crispy and flaky on the outside, soft and light on the inside, viennoiseries are staple breakfast baked goods, from fruit and nut danishes to golden brown brioche buns.
 Though incredibly popular in France, viennoiseries have significant influence from Vienna, Austria.
 It may come as a shock to croissant lovers everywhere, but the quintessential French pastry shares history with Austrian desserts.

-The French croissant as we know it today is an ancestor of the Austrian kipferl.
+The French croissant as we know it today is a descendant of the Austrian kipferl.
 Around the mid-19th century, the kipferl made its way from Austria to France.
 Denser and sweeter than a croissant, this dessert dating back to 13th century Austria was commonly filled with nuts.
 While viennoiseries are thought to be Austrian at their core, there's no doubt that the French have left their mark upon the pastries.
 The most famous viennoiseries include croissants, pains au chocolat, pains aux raisins (similar to the pain au chocolat, but with buttercream filling and raisins), and chausson aux pommes (apple turnovers).

 Patisseries offer delicacies and boulangeries offer yeasty fare